paultopia/experimental-cryogen/resources/templates/md/posts/jsoup-is-awesome.md

 Further reading:

-- [Reaver](https://github.com/mischov/reaver), is a library someone built to leverage Jsoup in Clojure.)
+- [Reaver](https://github.com/mischov/reaver), a library someone built to leverage Jsoup in Clojure.

 - [A blog post](http://josf.info/blog/2014/10/02/practical-zippers-extracting-text-with-enlive/) with an example of the manually-walking-the-DOM strategy to get text with Enlive.